Marian-Hristov/song-tracker/README.md

 # Limitations

 - For each type, there can only be 99999 different instance in total for each type
 - Example: Recordings are a type.
 Only 99999 recordings can be created in total during the lifetime of the database
 - A song can only be 9999.9 seconds long
 - A recording can only my 9999.9 seconds long
+- For the uploader tests, you need to reset the database for each test

 # Requirements